sswam/allemande/doc/intro.md

 ## Select Characters and Tools

 **General Chat**
-- Loni: our meta-agent, sends your message to the best AI for the job; great for beginners
+- Loni: our meta-agent, sends your message to the best AI for the job; great for beginners.
 - Ally/Allie, Barbie, Callam, Dante: friendly chat
 - Flashi, Emmy, Claude, Gemmi: strong assistants
 - Fli, Emm, Clu, Gemm: for concise responses